open/close all folders

 - A God Am I: Listen to his rant when Hawke catches up to him.
 He's got delusions of grandeur up the wazoo.

-- Ignored Epiphany: During a Codex entry written by Quentin, he wonders if he is doing the right thing and if he should just surrender and be killed when someone inevitably finds him.
-He brushes it off, figuring he's already too far gone and if he was doing the wrong thing, the Maker would have smote him long ago.
+- Ignored Epiphany: In a codex entry written by Quentin, he wonders if he is doing the right thing and if he should just surrender and be killed when someone inevitably finds him.
+He brushes it off, figuring he's already too far gone and if he was doing the wrong thing, the Maker would have struck him down him long ago.

 - Love Makes You Crazy/Love Makes You Evil: He clearly misses his wife and loved her dearly, but his grief turned him into a murderer willing to pervert life itself to bring her back.

 - Mad Scientist: In his lair, you can find notes scattered about detailing his research and experimentation.